presidio-oss/cline-based-code-generator/.hairules/workflows/pr-review.md

 You have access to the `gh` terminal command.
 I already authenticated it for you.
 Please review it to use the PR that I asked you to review.
-You're already in the `cline-based-code-generator` repo.
+You're already in the `cline` repo.

 <detailed_sequence_of_steps>
 # GitHub PR Review Process - Detailed Sequence of Steps